-Despite Thin Ice, Research Ship Finds Its Home In Frozen Floe For The Next Year
+Researchers Are Freezing Their Ship Into Arctic Ice To Study Climate Change

 Mission ice experts say that the thickness is likely due to the ice having been compressed at some point, so multiple pieces bound together into ridges.

 On the Polarstern, mission participants clinked glasses in the vessel's bar.
-"I am relieved," says Rex over a beer in his office.
+"I am relieved," Rex says over a beer in his office.
 "I think my celebration will be to get a good night's sleep."

 They still may face a variety of challenges.
 Over the course of the next year, the ice floe could get hit by a storm, which could break up the ice.
 Rex says if that happens, they would wait for it to consolidate into a stable floe again.